mhucka/jquery.fullscreenbg.js/README.md

 History and acknowledgments
 ---------------------------

 The method and the original code are based on "Fullscreenr - lightweight full screen background jquery plugin" by Jan Schneiders, version 1.0, obtained from the web page http://nanotux.com/blog/fullscreen/ in late 2011.
-I could find no distribution statement, copyright or even an email address associated with the file or on the web page (last checked: 2012-04-06).
 The original downloaded file had a modification date of Nov.
 28, 2009.
-I've modified the code sufficiently that the original author might not appreciate having this called by the same name, hence the renamed file.
+I contacted the author in April 2012, and obtained his permission to allow this modified version of his code to be released under the new name "fullscreenbg" and placed in the public domain.

 I generated the minified version of jquery.fullscreenbg.js using JSMin.